A Complexity Dichotomy in Spatial Reasoning via Ramsey Theory: First-order expansions of the basic relations of RCC5

 Bodirsky and Chen~\cite{qe-journal} (also see~\cite{Book}) proved that there exists $R \in \{\dr,\op,\pp,\ppi\}$ such that \begin{itemize} \item if we add the pair $(b_1,b_2)$ to $R^{\bC}$ and the pair $(b_2,b_1)$ to $(R^\bC)^{\smile}$, then the $\{\eq,\dr,\op,\pp,\ppi\}$-reduct of the resulting structure $\bC$ is in $\Age(\bS)$, and \item $(b_1,b_2) \in \pp^{\bC}$ only if there exists $a \in A$ such that $(b_1,a) \in \pp^{\bB_1}$ and $(a,b_2) \in \pp^{\bB_2}$. \end{itemize} If $R$ equals $\pp$ we add $(b_1,b_2)$ to $\prec^{\bC}$; if $R$ equals $\ppi$ we add $(b_2,b_1)$ to $\prec^{\bC}$.
 If $R$ is from $\{\dr,\op\}$, then we add $(b_1,b_2)$ or $(b_2,b_1)$ to $\prec^{\bC}$ according to an order-amalgam of the $\{\prec\}$-reducts of $\bB_1$ and $\bB_2$ over $\bA$.
 In each of these cases, $\prec^{\bC}$ is a linear order that extends $\pp^{\bC}$, and hence $\bC$ is in ${\mathcal C}$. \end{proof}

 One can check by an easy back-and-forth argument that the $\{\eq,\dr,\op,\pp,\ppi\}$-reduct of the Fra{\"i}ss\'e-limit of ${\mathcal C}$ is isomorphic to $\bR$; hence, we may denote this Fra{\"i}ss\'e-limit by $(\bR,\prec)$.
-To show that $(\bR,\prec)$ has the Ramsey property, we use a recent Ramsey transfer result.
+To show that $(\bR,\prec)$ is Ramsey, we use a classical result from Ramsey theory about the atomless Boolean algebra, and the following recent Ramsey transfer result.

 \begin{definition}[Mottet and Pinsker~\cite{MottetPinskerCores}] Let $\mathscr G$ be a permutation group on a set $X$.
 A function $g \colon X \to X$ is called \emph{range-rigid with respect to $\mathscr G$} if for every $k \in {\mathbb N}$, every orbit of $k$-tuples in the range of $g$ is preserved by $g$. \end{definition}